Skip to main content

 “In 2010, the Cayman Islands government issued a request for proposal for a national video surveillance system.
 We had conducted quite a bit of research on finding the right potential strategic partner for this project.
 We wanted a technology partner and an industry-expert partner in one.
 Mark Jules and Avrio RMS were spot on for what we envisioned,” notes Bostock.

 Avrio RMS Group was considered an early industry leader in IP-surveillance solutions for the public safety market.
 Avrio designed, engineered and deployed turnkey wireless security solutions for organizations with wide area surveillance needs.
 At its head was Mark Jules.
-Today, Mark Jules and Avrio technologies are part of Hitachi Data Systems Public Safety and Data Visualization.
+Today, Mark Jules and Avrio technologies are part of Hitachi Data Systems Public Safety and Data Visualization platform.

 SCI won the contract in a multicompany competitive bidding process.
 The Cayman Islands project involved designing a dual-purpose command and control center for electronic offender monitoring and the national video surveillance program.
-Sophisticated pole-mounted wireless surveillance camera systems were installed, 240 of them, with auto-pan and repositioning capabilities along with automatic license plate recognition.Nassau, Bahamas:
+Sophisticated pole-mounted wireless video surveillance systems were installed, 240 of them, with auto-pan and repositioning capabilities along with automatic license plate recognition.Nassau, Bahamas:

 Soon after, the Bahamas put out an RFP for a similar project.
 SCI again teamed with Avrio and won the bid.
 The project included designing and building from scratch a national command and control center for the Government of the Bahamas Ministry of National Security, to be located at the Royal Bahamas Police Force (RBPF) Headquarters in Nassau.
-Over 270 cameras were installed throughout the city as a part of phase one with an additional 250 slatted for phase two.
+Over 270 cameras were installed throughout the city as a part of phase one with an additional 250 slated for phase two.

 All video feeds are sent wireless or via fibre to a secure server in the RBPF Network Operations Centre (NOC).
 These camera feeds are integrated with other incoming data sources, such as behavioral analytics systems and computer-aided dispatch (CAD), creating a common real-time operational dashboard, which is a part of Hitachi Visualization Suite (HVS).